What is Adoption Subsidy & Subsidized Guardianship?

 What services are available?

-- Payment for medical, dental or other care through the MO HealthNet program as a supplement to the adoptive/guardianship families' private medical or dental insurance plan.
-MO HealthNet may assist with medical, medically necessary dental or other care for the adoptive child in cases where no private medical or dental insurance exists.
+- Payment for medical, dental or other care through Missouri Medicaid (MO HealthNet) as a supplement to the adoptive/guardianship families' private medical or dental insurance plan.
+MO HealthNet may be able to help with medical, medically necessary dental or other care for the adoptive child in cases where a family does not have private insurance.

 - Help with payments for child care for children up to age 13 for families where both parents are working.
 Child care costs are covered at the rate locally contracted by the Children's Division to a provider who is contracted or registered with the Department of Social Services.

-- Other subsidy services may be available based on the individual needs of the child.
-Documentation of need for services is necessary by appropriate professionals.
+- Other subsidy services may be available based on the individual needs of the child, as long as there is documentation of need by appropriate professionals.

 Please contact your local Children's Division office for more information about Missouri's subsidy programs.